eugenp/tutorials/persistence-modules/hibernate-queries/README.md

-## Hibernate 5
+## Hibernate Queries

-This module contains articles about Hibernate 5.
+This module contains articles about use of Queries in Hibernate.

 ### Relevant articles: